scalableinternetservices/ucsb_website/_slide_src/10_tsung.md

 ## In Lab

 * Deploy a Tsung instance on EC2
-* Write an initial tsung xml file to load test a simple action on your application
+* Write an initial Tsung xml file to load test a simple action on your application

 ---